ufs-community/ufs-srweather-app/docs/UsersGuide/source/Reference/FAQ.rst

 How can I select which workflow tasks to run?
 ===============================================

-The ``/parm/wflow`` directory contains several ``YAML`` files that configure various workflow task groups.
+The ``/parm/wflow`` directory contains several ``YAML`` files that configure different workflow task groups.
 Each task group file contains a number of tasks that are typically run together. :numref:`Table %s <task-group-files>` describes each of the task groups.

 .. _task-group-files: